 Prepare the Work Area

-The odor of stain can be unpleasant and even harmful in closed conditions.
-So make sure that the work area is well-ventilated.
 Lay a drop cloth under the item and extend the cloth a couple of feet beyond to catch stain splatter.
+Put on latex or nitrile gloves as wood stain is difficult to remove from hands.

-Unscrew fixtures, hinges, and all other items that will not be stained.
-Bag them and their screws, label on the bag with the Sharpie, and set them safely aside.
+If working on an item such as a dresser or nightstand, unscrew hardware, hinges, and all other items that will not be stained.
+Bag these items and their screws, label the bag with the indelible marker and set them safely aside.

 Test and Assess the Painted Surface